therishabhsharma03/Ethereum-Deposit-Tracker/README.md

 - If using WSL 2, ensure proper configuration with Docker Desktop.
 - For Node.js native module issues, try `npm install --no-optional`.

-For additional help or to report issues, please open an issue on the GitHub repository.